-None of us would have predicted, even three or four years ago, that the lowly eyeglasses lens, a technology that has been around for centuries would undergo such a revolutionary advance.
+None of us would have predicted, even a few years ago, that the lowly eyeglasses lens, a technology that has been around for centuries would undergo such a revolutionary advance.

 The advent of HD lenses represents a quantum leap in manufacturing technology.
 These lenses are especially beneficial to those of us who need both reading and distance correction in a single lens (sometimes called no-line bifocals, progressive lenses or multifocal lenses).
 Persons with higher prescriptions especially astigmatism benefit from these designs as well, even if they do not need multifocals.